cossacklabs/product-docs/content/themis/languages/wasm/reactjs.md

 This article is addressed application developers on React who want to use Themis to make cryptographic features in their products.

-The key problem is configuring Webpack to use Themis.
+The key step is configuring Webpack to use Themis.

 ### Why this is the problem?